 Photo by lalesh aldarwish from Pexels

-Good news.
-The Tax Cuts and Jobs Act (TCJA) did not harm the backdoor Roth strategy.
+Did The Tax Cuts and Jobs Act (TCJA) harm the backdoor Roth strategy?

-As you likely know, the Roth IRA is a terrific way to grow your wealth with a minimum tax downside because you pay the taxes up front and then, with the proper holding period, pay no taxes after that.
+As you likely know, there are ways to use an Roth IRA to grow your wealth with tax planning around tax deductions, because you pay the taxes up front and then, with the proper holding period, pay no taxes after that.